hsinchen22/LePatrick-Image-Augmentation/README.md

 The augmentation pipeline employs a series of transformations to generate diverse training samples:

 * ["Patrick" Imprinting]():
-The specific visual element is randomly color-augmented with hue and saturation adjustments and randomly scaled within a range of 0.8 to 1.2.
-This introduces varied appearances and placements to help the model better generalize across different visual conditions.
+The visual element undergoes random color augmentation, including hue and saturation adjustments, and is scaled within a range of 0.8 to 1.2.
+This introduces variability in appearance and placement, helping the model generalize to different visual conditions.

 * [Dynamic Positioning]():
-Augmented Patricks are positioned based on a 2D Gaussian distribution centered on the LeBron bounding boxes, introducing controlled randomness that mimics natural variations and occlusions between players.
-This helps the model learn to recognize objects despite shifts and partial overlaps in their locations.
+Augmented Patricks are strategically positioned based on a 2D Gaussian distribution centered on the LeBron bounding boxes, simulating natural variations and occlusions.
+This helps the model recognize objects despite changes in position and partial overlaps.

 ### Results & Comparison